kflagg/kflagg.github.io/_pages/kflagg-cv.md

 Built one of the analytics layer's most robust crawlers (10000 records per day) when API connections were added for a new set of data sources.

+Built a data pipeline and dashboard to enable self-service access to the highest-quality recent data for the sales team to use in demos.

 Tools used: